oliverzh2000/audio-networking/README.md

 +--------------+----------+-----+--------+------+-----+-----+-----+-----+-----+-----+----------+------------+----------+--------+-----------+-----------------+
 ```
 #### Preamble + Start of frame delimiter
 Before Line encoding, the preamble is a string 62 alternating `1` and `0`.
-The SoF delimiter is `11`.
+The start-of-frame (SoF) delimiter is `11`.
-Transmitted from left to right, it looks like this:
+Transmitted from left to right, Preamble + SoF looks like this before line encoding:
 ```
 10101010 10101010 10101010 10101010 10101010 10101010 10101010 10101011
 ```